spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/administration/delivery-methods/creating-and-managing-delivery-methods.md

 ## Prerequisites

-To start working with the delivery methods, go to **Administration** > **Delivery Methods**.
+To start working with the delivery methods, go to **Administration&nbsp;<span aria-label="and then">></span> Delivery Methods**.

 Once you decide to add a new shipment method, make sure that you have a carrier company to assign a shipment method on the list of delivery methods.
 If you don't have an appropriate carrier, see [Creating a carrier company](/docs/scos/user/back-office-user-guides/{{page.version}}/administration/delivery-methods/creating-carrier-companies.html).
-You also need to make sure that you have an appropriate tax set in the **Taxes** > **Tax Sets** section, see [Taxes](/docs/scos/user/features/{{page.version}}/tax-feature-overview.html).
+You also need to make sure that you have an appropriate tax set in the **Taxes&nbsp;<span aria-label="and then">></span> Tax Sets** section, see [Taxes](/docs/scos/user/features/{{page.version}}/tax-feature-overview.html).

 Review the reference information before you start, or look up the necessary information as you go through the process.